Overview of the best photonics books: 2025 update

 Nonlinear fiber optics

 Nonlinear effects are only too common in fiber optic telecommunication systems so it is only fitting that I include a book on nonlinear fiber optics.
-Just like the previous book, this is another specialist book in fiber optics from the esteemed prof. Govind Agrawal.

 The book is divided into 14 chapters covering pulse propagation in fibers, group-velocity dispersion, self-phase modulation, optical solitons, polarization effects, cross-phase modulation, stimulated Raman scattering, stimulated Brillouin scattering, four-wave mixing, highly nonlinear fibers, novel nonlinear phenomena, supercontinuum generation, and multimode fibers.

 Nonlinear fiber optics is of particular benefit to graduate students and research engineers who are eager to learn about nonlinear phenomena occurring inside optical fibers.
-These phenomena are of interest for applications in telecommunications and medicine.

 The new edition of the book contains an update of the chapter on supercontinuum generation where chalcogenide optical fibers are used to extend the supercontinuum generation into the mid-infrared frequencies.